-While Harak's demands were wide and inclusive, WMC was formed as a more specialized and sectorspecific group.
-It included groups of civil society organizations (political and environmental), independent experts, social enterprises, and environmental activists in Lebanon (see Error!
-Reference source not found.).
+While Harak's demands were wide and inclusive, WMC was formed as a more specialized and sector-specific group.
+It included groups of civil society organizations (political and environmental), independent experts, social enterprises, and environmental activists in Lebanon (see Figure 2).
 Its vision is safeguarding the environment for a sustainable future, and its mission is to address environmental injustices in waste management in Lebanon and push towards the transition to a circular economy.